StephanBijzitter/typedoc/CONTRIBUTING.md

 ## Updating Your Branch

 If the TypeDoc repository has changed since you originally forked it, you will need to update your repository with the latest changes before submitting a pull request.
-To pull the latest changes from the TypeDoc repo, run `git pull typedoc master`.
+To pull the latest changes from the TypeDoc repo, run `git pull upstream master`.

 [bugs]: https://github.com/TypeStrong/typedoc/labels/bug
 [suggestions]: https://github.com/TypeStrong/typedoc/labels/enhancement